Seedance 2.5

 Use Cases

-• Reference-driven ad creative — supply product stills, a reference clip and a voice track, and generate variants against them.
+• Reference-driven ad creative โ€” supply product stills, a reference clip and a voice track and generate variants against them.
+The jump to 50 reference items is what makes a full brand kit expressible in one pass.

 Performance / Benchmarks

-The useful numbers are third-party.
-These come from two different organisations with two different Elo scales — arena.ai (the former LMArena) and Artificial Analysis.
+These come from two organisations with two different Elo scales โ€” arena.ai (the former LMArena) and Artificial Analysis.
 The scores are not comparable across boards.
-Figures below were read live on July 8, 2026; leaderboards move.
+Figures were read live on July 8, 2026; leaderboards move.

 arena.ai (model string dreamina-seedance-2.0-720p)